abhishekghoshh/ds-algo-cp-problems/docs/binarytree/LowestCommonAncestorOfBinaryTree.md

 		System.out.println(node.data);

 	}

+	private static TNode node = null;

+	// we are using one flag for finding the lowest common ancestor
+	// flag value 0 means no node found
+	// flag value 1 means one node found
-	private static int lca1(TNode root, TNode p, TNode q) {
+	// flag value 2 means both nodes found private static int lca1(TNode root, TNode p, TNode q) {
 		// root is null means no nodes are found so returning 0 if (null == root) return 0;